 - Range compared to some rivals

 |58kWh RWD||240 miles||9hrs 15mins (0-100%, 7.4kW)||18mins (10-80%, 175kW)|

 |73kWh RWD||300 miles||11hrs 45mins (0-100%, 7.4kW)||18mins (10-80%, 220kW)|

 |73kWh AWD||287 miles||11hrs 45mins (0-100%, 7.4kW)||18mins (10-80%, 220kW)|

-The retro-inspired styling trend is taking over the electric-car market at the moment – and we're all for it if it means more creations like this and the new Renault 5 end up on our roads.
+Retro-inspired styling is taking over the market at the moment – and we're all for it if it means more creations like this on our roads.
 But it’s not just the wedge-shaped design, inspired by '70s and '80s hatchbacks, that makes the Ioniq 5 stand out.
-It also features 20-inch alloys on higher-spec models, as well as cool details like the '8-bit' headlights made from 256 individual LED ‘cubes’ you’d typically only see on a concept car.
+It also features 20-inch alloys on higher-spec models, as well as cool details like '8-bit' headlights made from 256 individual LED ‘cubes’ – the sort of detail you’d typically see on a concept car.